 February’s Birthstone: Amethyst

 Lavender-hued Amethyst is an increasingly popular choice for engagement ring solitaires and accents.
 The purple tone looks vibrant against a silver toned metal and also pairs well with yellow gold for a more regal presentation.
-Amethyst is budget-friendly for those who prefer heftier carat weights, so don’t be afraid to look for a big stone if you opt for this purple fashion favorite.
+Amethyst rings are budget-friendly for those who prefer heftier carat weights, so don’t be afraid to look for a big stone if you opt for this purple fashion favorite.

 March’s Birthstone: Aquamarine